chrisgrieser/obsidian-divide-and-conquer/README.md

 - Toggle all plugins (Disable enabled plugins & enable disabled ones)
 - Count enabled and disabled plugins

-(Note that to be able to fulfill its duty, this plugin will not disable itself.)
+(Note that to be able to fulfill its duty, this plugin will never disable itself.
+The Hot Reload Plugin will also never be disabled, to avoid interference for developers.)

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).